aniketrajnish/Unity-WebGPU-PBR-Maps-Generator/README.md

 # Unity-WebGPU-PBR-Maps-Generator
 Helps generate PBR maps from a base/diffuse map depending on the workflow chosen.
 This project demonstrates the power of `WebGPU` by implementing a Physically Based Rendering (PBR) map generator that runs efficiently in web browsers.
 It showcases the use of compute shaders for GPU-accelerated texture processing, providing a significant performance boost over traditional CPU-based methods.
+The output of course is not very fancy, as we don't have access to the real height information of the texture, and we're just making a guess based on the color information, which could be a hit or miss.
+But it's a good starting point to prototype some PBR textures quickly!

 You can try out the project here- [https://makra.wtf/Unity-WebGPU-PBR-Maps-Generator/](https://makra.wtf/Unity-WebGPU-PBR-Maps-Generator/). <br> The page might take a while to load for the first time but once it's cached, it should load quickly on subsequent visits.